Spring is in full bloom, and that means “April Snow” is at its peak. Pollen Season’s here.

 Plenty of research data shows that any air purifier with a HEPA filter will capture pollen.

 HEPA filters can capture virtually 100% of particles over 2.5 microns.
-Since pollen particles are all larger than 5 microns, it makes sense that air purifiers can do an even better job of capturing pollen than PM2.5.
+Since pollen particles are all larger than 5 microns, it makes sense that air purifiers can do an even better job of capturing them than PM2.5.

 Make Your Own Low-Cost Pollen Destroyer